Gapagapi1/Mader-ABC-V2-Music-Dataset-Pipeline/README.md

 Aggregate all processed MIDI-derived files into a unified Hugging Face compatible dataset by reading tokenized voices, ABC tracks, and genre labels, then exporting them as structured Parquet shards.

+See [🤗 Mader ABC V2 - Music Dataset](https://huggingface.co/datasets/Gapagapi1/mader-abc-v2-music-dataset) for more information on the resulting dataset structure.

 ### 12) `./scripts/all_tokens.py` (optional)